-Have you recently been made redundant due to your employer entering CVA, receivership, liquidation or administration
+I've been made redundant due to my employer entering CVA, receivership, liquidation or administration.
+What now?

 If you just been told that your company has gone into administration then email me at firstname.lastname@example.org Please give us the name of the company and I will find out what I can for you.